frankvegadelgado/fermat-equation/README.md

 **Email:** vega.frank@gmail.com
 **ORCID:** 0000-0001-8210-4126

 ---

 ## Abstract

-Around 1637, Pierre de Fermat famously wrote in the margin of a book that he had a proof showing the equation $a^n + b^n = c^n$ has no positive integer solutions for exponents $n$ greater than 2.
-This statement, now known as Fermat's Last Theorem, remained unproven for centuries despite the efforts of countless mathematicians.
-Andrew Wiles's work in 1994 finally provided a rigorous proof of Fermat's Last Theorem.
-However, Wiles's proof relied on advanced mathematical techniques far beyond the scope of Fermat's time, raising questions about whether Fermat could have truly possessed a proof using only the methods available to him.
-Wiles's achievement was widely celebrated, and he was awarded the Abel Prize in 2016; the citation described his proof as a "stunning advance" in mathematics.
-Combining short and elementary tools, we prove the *Beal conjecture*, a well-known generalization of Fermat's Last Theorem.
-The present work potentially offers a solution closer in spirit to Fermat's original idea.
+Around 1637, Pierre de Fermat famously wrote in the margin of his copy of Diophantus's *Arithmetica* that he possessed a proof showing that the equation $a^{n} + b^{n} = c^{n}$ admits no solutions in positive integers whenever the exponent $n$ exceeds $2$.
+This assertion, now known as Fermat's Last Theorem, withstood the efforts of the mathematical community for more than three centuries.
+A complete and rigorous proof was finally obtained by Andrew Wiles in 1994, but it relies on deep twentieth-century machinery---the theory of elliptic curves, modular forms, and Galois representations---entirely foreign to the tools available to Fermat.
+Whether a genuinely elementary proof exists therefore remains an open historical question.
+Wiles was awarded the Abel Prize in 2016, the citation describing his achievement as a "stunning advance" in mathematics.
+In the present note we combine a handful of short and elementary ingredients---the Lifting The Exponent Lemma and the exact formula for the $2$-adic valuation of the binomial coefficients $\binom{2^{m}}{k}$---into a proof of Fermat's Last Theorem, offering what we believe may be closer in spirit to Fermat's original idea.

-**Keywords:** Generalized Fermat equation; p-adic valuation; Lifting The Exponent Lemma; coprimality
+**Keywords:** Fermat equation; $p$-adic valuation; Lifting The Exponent Lemma; coprimality

-**MSC:** 11D41, 11A41, 11A05, 11A07
+**MSC:** 11D41, 11A41, 11A05

 ---